raybsit-stack/My-IT-journey/README.md

 - Setting up and configuring Windows 10 in VirtualBox
 - Troubleshooting common hardware and software issues
 - Helping family and community members with PC problems
+- Installed Windows 11 Pro in VirtualBox from ISO (21 May 2026) — first home lab VM running
 ---

 ## 📂 What You'll Find in This Repo